yagowap/Python-Crash-Course/README.md

 # Python-Crash-Course
-From the book, Python Crash Course 2ed.
+Python Crash Course 2ed.
 Eric Matthes
+My first attempts to use github with python coding.
+Part1: Basics
+Part2: Projects  <-- I like this part allready.